 4. Things break.
-Deal with it
+Deal with it.

 When things go wrong in a sticks-and-bricks home, it’s easy to avoid non-emergency repairs.
 But if something in your RV breaks and you want to keep your home on wheels moving, it’s best to cope with the situation quickly.
-Ongoing movement and jostling just makes the problem even worse.
+Ongoing movement and jostling just make the problem even worse.
 That’s when having a sustainable income source pays off.

-5. The worst full-time RVing advice on the Internet is still true
+5. The worst full-time RVing advice on the Internet is still true.

-While it’s important to visit a RV show and explore different floor plans and RV styles, I still feel it’s a bad idea to pay top dollar for a brand new RV when you’re new at full-timing.
-In my 10 years on the road I’ve met many full-timers who stay on the road a year or less.
+While it’s important to visit an RV show and explore different floor plans and RV styles, I still feel it’s a bad idea to pay top dollar for a brand new RV when you’re new at full-timing.
+In my 10 years on the road, I’ve met many full-timers who stay on the road a year or less.
 When they quit, they lose their shirts trying to sell their expensive rig.
 Don’t.
 Do.
 It.